 Medulin lies at the southern tip of the breast-shaped Istrian peninsula.
 It is absolutely not mentioned in any of the travel guides for reasons I'll get to in a minute.
 Nevertheless, Tony had his heart set on Medulin, so that's where we went.

 First, a little back story.
 In the 90s, Tony was, quite literally, on track to becoming an Olympic sprinter.
 He was part of a Slovak track team and, by all accounts, was one of the fastest runners in the country.
 The team traveled around the continent to compete in races, the winners of which would, in theory, eventually go on to compete in the summer Olympics.
 At any rate, in '96 or thereabouts, shortly after the war between Serbia and Croatia cooled, Tony's team traveled to Croatia for a race, and it was here in Medulin that Tony's running career came crashing to a halt when he badly sprained his ankle.
 This put him out for the season, and when his coach pushed him to resume running before his ankle had properly healed, he never fully recovered.
 At that point, Tony became horribly depressed about the whole thing and left for America to join his sister, who had already been living there for a year or so.
-So, Tony wanted to show us the exact spot where his running career died, and we joked about getting a bouquet and some candles to mark the site.
+So, Tony wanted to show us the exact spot where his running career died, and we joked about getting a bouquet, a cross, and some candles to mark the site.

-At any rate, finding accommodation in Medulin was initially daunting, and was possibly exacerbated by the fact that we were all still in soggy swimming gear and covered from head to toe in a film of wet sand and brown grime from the storm.
+At any rate, finding accommodation in Medulin was initially daunting, and was possibly exacerbated by the fact that we were all still in soggy swimming gear and covered from head to toe in a film of wet dirt and brown grime from the storm.
 The first several hotels we checked were either booked or too expensive, but we found a tourist info center and thought we'd inquire with them.
 The lady there, who was far too involved in something totally non-work related to deal with us, shoed us away and told us to check with the motel in the back.
 This motel, a pink stucco affair with an old neon sign, looking like something out of Miami in the 1950s, was run by an even grouchier woman who, when Tony and Sylvia asked if we could first see the rooms, angrily spat out something along the lines of, "You want to see the fucking rooms?
 Get the fuck out of here and go see someone else's fucking rooms!"

 So, we went to another tourist info place up the street, which was fortunately staffed by an extremely friendly and helpful guy who hooked us up with a reasonably priced sobe in the old part of town.
 In Croatia, sobe are basically like small pensions where people section off their houses into small hotel rooms or vacation apartment rentals, and they're usually more affordable than traditional hotels.
 This place was tacky but extremely clean and run by a friendly lady who, fortunately, was totally cool about letting us see the fucking rooms first.
 Our room had a terrace with a nice view of the surrounding area, from which we watched the crazy lightning storm that was happening around us that night.